runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   ```bash
   atlantis server --gh-team-allowlist="myteam:plan, secteam:apply"
   ```
-  Comma-separated list of GitHub team and permission pairs.
+  Comma-separated list of GitHub team name (not a slug) and permission pairs.
 By default, any team can plan and apply.

 * ### `--gitlab-hostname`
   ```bash